taion809/.z.taion809.github.io-archived/source/_posts/2014-04-19-getting-started-gorilla-mux.markdown

 categories:
 ---

-This is going to be short an sweet.
+This is going to be short and sweet.
 I have been looking at getting into Go for awhile but lacked incentive.
 That has, as of a week ago, changed and it's full speed ahead.

-#### Let's get a flat file blog going!

 For this I will be using [Gorilla MUX](http://www.gorillatoolkit.org/pkg/mux).
 If you haven't taken a look at the Gorilla toolkit yet I highly recommend it.
 I really enjoy using it, the use as individual components really resonates with me and my style of coding.